-A.1 Development is not permitted by Class A if-

-(a) as a result of the works, the total area of ground covered by buildings within the curtilage of the dwellinghouse (other than the original dwellinghouse) would exceed 50% of the total area of the curtilage (excluding the ground area of the original dwellinghouse);
+- A.1 Development is not permitted by Class A if: - (a) as a result of the works, the total area of ground covered by buildings within the curtilage of the dwellinghouse (other than the original dwellinghouse) would exceed 50% of the total area of the curtilage (excluding the ground area of the original dwellinghouse)

-Extensions (including previous extensions) and other buildings must not exceed 50% of the "curtilage".
-What is defined as the curtilage for a particular house will vary according to a number of factors, but in most cases it will comprise the area of land around the original house (ie what is understood to be the garden/grounds of the house).
+Extensions (including previous extensions) and other buildings must not exceed 50% of the 'curtilage'.
+What is defined as the curtilage for a particular house will vary according to a number of factors, but in most cases it will comprise the area of land around the original house (i.e. what is understood to be the garden/grounds of the house).
 But the curtilage may be a smaller area in some cases, especially in the case of properties with large grounds set in the countryside.

-The 50% limit covers all buildings so will include existing and proposed outbuildings as well as any proposed new extension to a house.
-It will exclude the area covered by the house itself but will include any separate detached buildings built prior to 1948 (eg a detached garage).
+The 50% limit covers all buildings so will include existing and proposed outbuildings as well as any existing or proposed new extensions to a house.
+It will exclude the area covered by the house itself but will include any separate detached buildings built prior to 1948 (e.g. a detached garage).